Use the agents panel on GitHub to monitor and manage agent sessions across your repositories.

 If Copilot is heading in the wrong direction, or you realize your original prompt needs adjusting, you can redirect it without stopping the session.

-Each steering message uses one premium request.
+Each steering message consumes AI credits.
 Steering is not available for third-party coding agents.

 Stop a session